justyn-clark/ReactZoo/README.md

 ## Modern Front-end Features

 These are some of the main features and modern technologies used:
-* Built-in npm build scripts for auto-compilation and auto-minification of CSS and JavaScript files for production
+* Webpack build for auto-compilation and auto-minification of CSS and JavaScript files for production
+* React
 * BEM - Block Element Modifier method as style convention for CSS naming
-* ES6 Module Pattern setup with Browerify module bundling
-* ES6 newest features including: fetch and promises, etc...
+* ES6
-* CSS Grid display for page layouts
+* Flexbox display for page layouts
 * HTML5 framework and HTML5 semantics
 * Baseline HTML5 features, DNS prefetching, responsive meta
 * Encourages one-file CSS/JS in the view (HTML) for performance
-* Browsersync live reloading the browser upon changes
 * Includes .editorconfig for consistent coding styles in IDEs
 * Standard .gitignore to ignore minified files and standard ignorables such as .DS_Store
 * JSHint .jshintrc file for configuring JavaScript linting